Author

 5) Business Value of Scheduled Prompts

-Immediate automation: No workflow-building skills are needed.
+Immediate automation: No workflow-building skills are required.

 Write a prompt → schedule → done.